rendall/simple-comment/README.md

     - The `Origin` must be on the `Access-Control-Allow-Origin` list
 - Setup instructions
   - Are complicated but work when followed

+### To be done

+- Visitor can post anonymously
+  - Comment includes temporary user
+  - Spam prevention measures
+- Moderator can hold posts for approval
+  - Can change policy
+- Visitor can claim ownership over anonymous posts
+  - Temporary uuid
+- Minimal script to add Simple Comment functionality to any webpage
+- Working example on Github pages

 ### Nice to haves